 Restricted items are also available at Recess.
-The canteen must receive orders, by 9:00am.
+The canteen must receive orders, in the class basket, by 9:00am.
 Online ordering can also be done by visiting the following website ouronlinecanteen.com.au and registering your details.
 Online orders must be completed by 8am of each canteen day.

 The canteen depends heavily on voluntary assistance from parents.
-Parents are encouraged to see the Canteen Manager to offer their assistance.
+Parents are encouraged to see the Canteen Manager Wendy Scherini to offer their assistance.
 In the interest of safety, parents on roster are requested to organise baby-sitting for young children.